TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/a-CodingGuidelines/Index.rst

    allowed, each one containing exactly one class or interface.
 All classes (or interfaces) are loaded via the autoloader mechanism when needed.

+.. todo: While this is still best practice, this is not a convention that affects anything.
+         This was different in older versions when Extbase had its own autoloader which enforced classes to reside in this folder.
+It's still encouraged but as composer allows classes to be whereever the users wants to, classes don't need to be in this folder.
+We should mentiond that it's recommended to follow PSR-4 and that using the Classes folder is common practice in TYPO3.

 :file:`Configuration`
    The configuration of the extension is located here:
    FlexForm configuration, TCA definitions, TSconfig, and TypoScript files.
 Subfolders can be created when they are needed or helpful.

+.. todo: This should be explained better.
+There is a strict folder hierarchy and naming pattern
+         for some configuration files but not for all.
+Either we reference another chapter of the core docs here and only explain the Extbase configuration files or explain it all from scratch.

 :file:`Documentation`
    Contains the documentation of the extension.